istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 namespace-level and service-level.
 Like other RBAC policies, Istio RBAC uses the same concept of role and binding for granting permissions to identities.

-Although Iatio RBAC has been working reliably, we've found that many improvements were possible.
+Although Istio RBAC has been working reliably, we've found that many improvements were possible.

 For example, users have mistakenly assumed that access control enforcement